 Too many fears and stigmas presently surround mental health issues.
 However, today, we are going to rip the “band aid” off any myths, secrets, fears, and misconceptions, by boldly uncovering an important - though often unaddressed and undiscussed diagnosis called Trichotillomania, “TTM,” or “trich.”

 While trich presents many serious socioemotional, physical, behavioral, and psychological challenges, we strongly reiterate that it won’t defeat people who suffer from it.
 Thus, we encourage you to learn why families and individuals should not suffer from trich in silence.
-We'll also give some basic external maintenance and beauty measures, such as wigs for trichotillomania or trichotillomania hair pieces, to help you get back your confidence and re-store peace of mind.
+We'll also give some basic external maintenance and beauty measures, such as human hair wigs for trichotillomania or trichotillomania hair pieces, to help you get back your confidence and re-store peace of mind.

 It's very important that those who do not have the disorder themselves, remember to treat sufferers from trich as people first, not merely labels, chart notes, or diagnoses.
 So let's start learning more about trich, like some of its common symptoms and probable causes.
 This helps us to gain greater awareness of its implications, strives for deeper empathy, and gives you some beauty ideas to help cope with Trich!